jyyang26/ReasonAny/README.md

 # ReasonAny

+Official Code of "ReasonAny: Incorporating Reasoning Capability to Any Model via Simple and Effective Model Merging"

 # Experiment Setup

 This guide details how to replicate the environment on a new machine.
 The environment is designed for Large Language Model evaluation and includes libraries such as `vllm`, `deepspeed`, `transformers`, and `torch`.